carden24/BCREGMEGD_Microbiome_sequencing_workshop_2020/Tutorial_mothur_Miseq_SOP.md

 ### Chimera removal <a name="p5.2"></a>

 Chimeras are artifacts created during PCR when sequences derived from one species get aligned with those from other species.
 The resulting product does not represent the real diversity of the community and needs to be removed.
 The first command we will use detects the chimeras, and the second one removes them.
-Theese commands need to be used one after the other.
+These commands need to be used one after the other.

 ```
 chimera.vsearch(fasta=current, count=current, dereplicate=t)